PatrickZurekUIC/PHP-OOP-Converter/README.md

     php composer.phar install

 #Usage
-To convert a program and pipe the output to stdout run (without the < >'s):
+To convert a program named Object.php and pipe the output to stdout run:
-    php parse <program_name.php> -
+    php parse Object.php -

-To convert a program and write it to a filenamed output.php, run:
+To convert a program and write it to a file named output.php, run:
-    php parse <program_name.php> output.php
+    php parse input.php output.php